CESSProject/config-gen/README.md

 # Generator

 ## Overview
-The role of config-gen is to convert the user's configuration into a docker compose file.
+The role of config-gen is to convert the user's custom configuration into files used by nodeadm/mineradm.

 ## Build docker image
 ```shell